gritjz/LearningManagmentSystem_LMS/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Learning/Course Management System (LMS/CMS): to be used to manage and visulize the status learning courses for both teachers and students based on dynamic data from databases
+__Learning/Course Management System (LMS/CMS)__ is to real-time manage and visulize the status of the courses for both teachers and students based on dynamic data from databases.

 ### Built With
 * Language: C#